Is a DUI Considered a Criminal Offense in DC? Here’s What You Need to Know

 In some states, the legal blood alcohol legal limit is 0.08% or 0.05%; however, Washington DC has a zero-tolerance policy; thus, you can be arrested for DUI for anything above 0.00.
 With that in mind, although submitting for a breathalyzer test is not mandatory, the police officers may perform field sobriety tests that the police can use as probable cause to arrest you for DUI.
 Additionally, these results can be used as circumstantial evidence in a court appearance.

 Moreover, if you are arrested for DUI and have no driving license, things will worsen for you.
 If you have already had your license suspended because of a DUI or DWI, and you go through a DUI arrest again, you could face DUI charges for the second offense, as well as driving on a suspended license.
-The penalties for driving without a license can result in a 180-day license suspension for the first offense and up to a year of license suspension for the second offense.
+The maximum penalty for driving without a license can result in a 180-day license suspension for the first offense and up to a year of license suspension for the second offense.
+It will result in affecting your driving privileges.
 Unless you have a competent legal team, you may end up paying heavy fines and spending a lot of time in prison.
+If the charges are serious, you might have to serve mandatory jail time.

 It is also important to note that you don’t have to move your vehicle an inch to be arrested for DUI.
-As long as you got behind the wheels of your car and inserted the keys in the ignition, you had control of the motor vehicle and you, therefore, can be charged for DUI.
+As long as you got behind the wheels of your car and inserted the keys in the ignition, you had control of the motor vehicle, and you, therefore, could be charged for DUI.

 DUI Conviction Factors

 There are various factors that affect how a person will be convicted for a DUI.
-Driving under the influence or driving while intoxicated can lead to getting jail time depending on the circumstances of your arrest.
+Driving under the influence or driving while intoxicated can lead to getting jail time, depending on the circumstances of your arrest.
 Moreover, you will pay various fines and penalties based on multiple issues surrounding your case.
-You will pay fines of up to $1000 and 180 days jail time for the first offense.
-Moreover, judges impose a mandatory 10 days sentence for a blood-alcohol level above 0.20 and 15 days for 0.25 and 20 days for 0.30 percent of alcohol in 100ml of blood.
+You will pay fines of up to $1000 and 180 days of jail time for the first offense.
+Moreover, judges impose a mandatory ten days sentence for a blood-alcohol level above 0.20 and 15 days for 0.25, and 20 days for 0.30 percent of alcohol in 100ml of blood.

 In case the offender commits a second DUI within 15 years after the first violation, you can end up paying fines between $2500 and $5000 and a minimum of 10 days in jail.
 Additionally, if the driver was below 17 years of age, in most instances, the child offender is charged $500 to $1000 for the first and subsequent DUI offenses.